-Embedded Data Source: If you want to use the data source in single reports then there is no point in creating shared data source.
-In these situations, we create SSRS Embedded data Source
+SSRS Embedded Data Source: If you want to use the data source in single reports, there is no point in creating a shared data source.
+In these situations, we create an Embedded Data Source.

-After creating the New SQL Reporting Services project (SSRS project), the Report Data looks like below.
+After creating the New Reporting Services project (SSRS project), the Report Data looks like the below.

-To create Embedded data source in SSRS, Right click on the Data Sources folder present in the Report data and select the Add Data Source option from the context menu
+To create an Embedded one in SSRS, Right-click on the Data Sources folder present in the Report data and select the Add Data Source option from the context menu.

-Once you click on that option, it will open Data Source Properties window to configure the SSRS Data Source.
-Following are the properties inside the Data Source Properties window
+Once you click on that option, it will open the Data Source Properties window to configure the SSRS Data Source.
+Following are the properties inside the SSRS Embedded Data Source Properties window.

-- Name: Please specify valid unique name for the data source you want to create.
+- Name: Please specify a valid unique name for the data source you want to create.

-- Type: Please select the connection type from the drop down list.
-SSRS Data Source supports multiple connection types.
-For instance, if your data source is SQL Server then select Microsoft SQL Server or OLE DB.
-If your data source is SQL Server Analysis Service then select Microsoft SQL Server Analysis Services.
+- Type: Please select the connection type from the drop-down list.
+The Data Source supports multiple connection types.
+For instance, if your data source is SQL Server, select Microsoft SQL Server; otherwise, OLE DB.
+If your data source is Analysis Service, then select Analysis Services.

-- Connection Strings: If you know, How to write the connection string then write down here.
-If not, click on the Edit button to specify the Data Source (Provider), Server Instance Name, Login credentials and Database Name.
+- Connection Strings: If you know how to write the connection string, write it down here.
+If not, click the Edit button to specify the Data Source (Provider), Server Instance Name, Login credentials, and Database Name.

-TIP: If you want to use the already created Shared data source then, Please select Use Shared data source reference radio button and select the existing shared data source from drop down list.
+TIP: If you want to use the already created Shared data source, then please select the Use Shared data source reference radio button and select the existing shared data source from the drop-down list.

-- Data Source: We are retrieving data from SQL Server so, We selected the Microsoft SQL Server (SqlClient).
+- Data Source: We are retrieving data from the database.
+So, we selected the Microsoft SQL Server (SqlClient).
 You can change this option as per your requirement.

-- Server name: Please specify the SQL Server name.
-For now, we are using our local host name.
+- Server name: Please specify the Server name.
+For now, we are using our local hostname.

-- Log on to the Server: Please specify, How you want to log into SQL Server.
-For now, we are using windows authentication.
+- Log on to the Server: Please specify, How you want to log into the Server.
+For now, we are using Windows authentication.

 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.